Al-Zafir: Vizierate of Ibn al-Sallar

 Al-Zafir was unreconciled to the new situation, and conspired to have Ibn al-Sallar killed.
 In retaliation, in January 1150 Ibn al-Sallar gathered the caliphal guard (sibyan al-khass), an elite corps of cadets comprising the sons of high dignitaries and officials, and executed most of them, sending the rest to serve on the empire's frontiers.
 After that, he executed the chief supervisor of the government departments (nazir fi'l-dawawin), Abu'l-Karam Muhammad ibn Ma'sum al-Tinnisi.
 After securing Cairo, an army under his stepson Abbas, along with Tala'i ibn Ruzzik, was sent to confront Ibn Masal and his ally, Badr ibn Rafi.
 The two armies met in battle at Dalas in the province of Bahnasa on 19 February 1150, in which Ibn Masal was defeated and killed.
 Abbas brought his severed head back to Cairo as a token of victory.

 Unsurprisingly, the relationship between caliph and vizier remained extremely hostile: according to Usama ibn Munqidh, the two despised each other, with the Caliph conspiring to kill Ibn al-Sallar, and the latter seeking to depose the Caliph.
-The mutual hatred of both men was only kept in check by the grave external threats faced by the empire from the Crusader Kingdom of Jerusalem.
+The mutual hatred of both men was only kept in check by the grave external threats faced by the empire from the Crusades of the Kingdom of Jerusalem.
 Ibn al-Sallar's vizierate was dominated by the war with the Crusader principalities of the Levant.
 After the Crusaders sacked the Mediterranean port town of al-Farama in October/November 1150, Ibn al-Sallar organized a large-scale naval expedition that raided the Levant coast, attacking the ports of Jaffa, Acre, Beirut, and Tripoli to devastating effect.
 The raid, though successful, was a hollow victory, as the Fatimids failed to follow it up; it also cost the enormous sum of 300,000 gold dinars, so that the treasury had to curtail expenses, such as the free distribution of clothing in Cairo.
 It also failed to elicit any response from the Muslim rulers of Syria, Nur al-Din Zengi of Aleppo and Mujir al-Din Abaq of Damascus, who were preoccupied with their own rivalries.
 In contrast, in early 1153 the Crusaders launched an attack on the Fatimid outpost of Ascalon.